ABN-DEV/Examples/README.md

 ## My Java Examples
 ############################################################

-The projects :
+The MAIN project is : SpringBootRestExample

-1) Examples/SpringBootRestExample/ - Spring-Boot, Web, Rest, JPA, H2.
+It based on Spring-Boot, Web, Rest, DB as ARRAY.